FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 docker-compose up
 ```

-Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options.
+(Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options.)

-#### New Application

-{% include _image.html src="/assets/img/advice/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false %}

-Once FusionAuth is running (by default at http://localhost:9011), create a new Application.
+Once FusionAuth is running (by default at [localhost:9011](http://localhost:9011)), create a new Application.
 The only configuration you need to change is `Authorized redirect URLs` in the `OAuth` tab.
 Because our Express server will be running on `localhost:9000`, we'll set this to `localhost:9000/oauth-redirect`.
 Click on `Save` to finish the configuration.

-#### User Registration
+{% include _image.html src="/assets/img/advice/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false %}

 A login feature isn't very useful with zero users.
 It's possible to register users from your app, but we'll manually add a user for this example.
-Select `Users` from the menu; you should see your own account; it's already registered to FusionAuth, which is why you can use it to log into the admin panel.
+Select `Users` from the menu.
+You should see your own account; it's already registered to FusionAuth, which is why you can use it to log into the admin panel.

 {% include _image.html src="/assets/img/advice/fusionauth-example-react/admin-manage-user.png" class="img-fluid" figure=false %}

 Select `Manage` and go to the `Registrations` tab.
-Click on `Add Registration` and then `Save` to add yourself as a user.
+Click on `Add Registration`, pick your new application, and then `Save` to register yourself.

+FusionAuth configuration: DONE.
+Leave this tab open, though; we'll be copy/pasting some key values out of it in a minute.

 ### Directory Structure

 The last step before digging into some JavaScript is creating the skeleton of our Express server and React client.
 These will be completely separate Node apps; they only communicate via HTTP requests.

-You can choose to organize and name your files however you see fit; just keep in mind that your port numbers and file paths will not match the examples exactly if you do that.
+You can choose to organize and name your files however you see fit; just keep in mind that this article will probably be easier to follow if you just do what I do.

 My project looks like this: